-PERISCOPE shot display is a unique high speed display updating just a specific section of the screen containing the full image.
+PERISCOPE shot display is a unique high speed display updating just a specific section of the screen.

 This is selected by pressing the MULTI screen key and ensuring the Hi/Lo key status is low (lamp off).

 The Col key works as normal.